 The twin-spired Cologne Cathedral

-Regardless, the Cathedral, has consistently won Germany’s single most-visited tourist attractions vote.
-Therefore, visit this place even if you are staying in a neighbouring city.
+Regardless, the Cathedral has consistently won Germany’s single most-visited tourist attractions vote.
+Therefore, visit this place even if you are staying in a neighboring city.
 You can reach this city in 145 minutes from Titisee and about 90 minutes from Mannheim.
-Cologne Cathedral, is the hallmark of this beautiful city on the River Rhine.
+Cologne Cathedral is the hallmark of this beautiful city on the River Rhine.

 In fact, the foundation of this Gothic church was set on 15 August 1248, during the feast of the Assumption of Mary.
 The building houses relics, such as the Three Wise Men, which was conveyed from Milan, after the last city vanquished in 1164.
 As a result, the church ended up becoming a noticeable stand out amongst the pilgrimage spots in Europe.
 Above all, the two gigantic towers have commanded the city’s horizon since 1880.
 Today this cathedral, is Cologne’s 2nd-tallest structure, after the telecommunications tower.
 UNESCO announced this Cathedral a World Heritage Site in 1996.

 Cologne is like a 3D book of engineering and history

 Visiting Cologne is like reading a 3D textbook on architecture and history.
 While exploring the town, you’ll unearth an old Roman wall, medieval places of worship, after war structures, cutting-edge buildings and postmodern quarters on the Rhine.
 Correspondingly, this gorgeous city is also Germany’s 4th-largest city, established since 38 BC.
 It developed into a noteworthy trading center, in the Middle Ages and continues to uphold today.